sebproell/4C/doc/readthedocs/about.rst

-all of its components, e.g., single- and multi-field solvers, coupling schemes, numerical algorithms, can be tailored to the research problem at hand to also allow the solution of unseen challenges in computational mechanics while still standing on the solid foundation of a powerful and mature multi-physics simulation framework.
+all of its components, e.g., single- and multi-field solvers, coupling schemes, numerical algorithms, can be tailored to the research problem at hand to also allow the solution of unseen challenges in computational mechanics while still standing on the solid foundation of a powerful and mature multiphysics simulation framework.
 This approach enables the user to exert fine-grained control over *every* aspect and component of the simulation tool chain and, thus, allows for research in advanced numerical methods within a code base that is capable to answer real-world problems accurately and at scale.